Law 30: Police state and the impairment of reporting to authorities

 “Narendra Modi…has been accused of insulting the national flag by a social worker of Pondicherry, who has lodged a complaint against Modi for wiping his face using the tricolour scarf he was wearing.”

-So much sensitivity over national symbols in that country, but saffron bikinis are okay even though saffron is also a symbol?
+So much sensitivity over national symbols in that country, but saffron bikinis are fine even though saffron is also a symbol?
 If those complaining about a national flag bikini don’t see a problem in a saffron bikini, they are double-faced.

 “‘I killed 25 Afghans and I am not sorry’: Prince Harry’s chilling confession.”
 (HT, YouTube, Jan 2023)